Knowledge Exchange training

 All sessions are online.

-There are many opportunities to receive funding for creating collaborative projects with external partners that interest you on a topic that is relevant to your research and your professional development, for example through the Humanities placements and the NWCDTP placements schemes.
-However, it is not always immediate to identify suitable partners and to develop a project idea from one's PhD area.
+There are many opportunities to receive funding for creating collaborative projects with external partners that interest you on a topic that is relevant to your research and/or your professional development, for example through the Humanities placements and the NWCDTP placements schemes.
+However, it is not always easy to identify suitable partners and to develop a sound project from an initial idea.

 These coaching sessions will help you identify the non-academic impact potential of your research and offer you practical, personalised advice and feedback to get you started with collaborative projects that engage with non-University partners.